stashapp/stash/ui/v2.5/src/docs/en/JSONSpec.md

       "description": "Birthdate of the performer.
 Format is YYYY-MM-DD", "type": "string"
     },
-    "deathdate": {
+    "death_date": {
-      "description": "Deathdate of the performer.
+      "description": "Death date of the performer.
 Format is YYYY-MM-DD", "type": "string"
     },
     "ethnicity": {